scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have a VPC, with NAT gateways on private subnets.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
 * You must have at least 2 subnets in different AZs for the Kubernetes cluster.
 This is mandatory to create an EKS cluster.
-* You must have at least one private subnet for the managed database.
+* You must have at least one private subnet for the managed database other than Dynamo DB.
 * You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations